 Whatever happened, there is the potential for negligence to be the reason why you suffered concussion to begin with.
 If you think this applies in your case, or you think there is a chance it could be true, it is worth having an informal chat with a professional who deals with such cases almost daily.
 There could be a chance you are entitled to compensation even if you don’t yet realise it.

 Post-concussion syndrome is an unpleasant condition that can make life very difficult for those unfortunate enough to suffer from it.
 While it is indeed rare, there is never any way of knowing whether you could be affected, and if so, how badly you might be injured.
 If you call Accident Advice Helpline, you can find out if our team of personal injury lawyers might accept your case.
-If we do take on your case, you can move ahead on a no-win, no-fee* basis.
-It all starts by calling now on 0800 689 0500, or by ringing from your mobile on 0333 500 0993.
+If we do take on your case, you can move ahead on a no win no fee basis.
+It all starts by calling now on 0800 689 5659.
 Either way, you can find out if you could make a successful claim.